LSU Women’s Hoops Travels to Missouri

-BATON ROUGE – The LSU women’s basketball team continues SEC play with five of its next seven games on the road.
+BATON ROUGE, La.
+(WVLA) – (1/5/20) The LSU women’s basketball team continues SEC play with five of its next seven games on the road.
 Road action begins at Missouri on Sunday, January 5 at 1 p.m.
 CT.
 The Tigers are 11-2 overall and 1-0 in SEC games, while Missouri is 3-11 and 0-1.

 The game will be broadcast on ESPNU with Mark Neely and Dan Hughes calling the action.
 Fans can also listen to Patrick Wright call the game on the LSU Sports Radio Network.
 Wright is in his 30th season as the “Voice of the Lady Tigers”.
 Fans can listen on 107.3 FM and audio broadcasts are available online at LSUSports.net/live.
 Live stats will be available at LSUsports.net.